Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: SGWB templates from cosmic strings

-\textit{II.
-String network diluted by inflation.} Modifications to the large-scale evolution of the cosmic string network may also induce modifications to the slope of the SGWB of the form discussed above.
-A particularly well-motivated example of such a scenario is that of cosmic strings created during the inflationary era~\cite{Guedes:2018afo,Gouttenoire:2019kij,Cui:2019kkd}.
+Modifications to the large-scale evolution of the cosmic string network may also induce modifications to the slope of the SGWB of the form discussed above.
+A particularly well-motivated example of such a scenario is that of cosmic strings created during the inflationary era~\cite{Shafi:1984tt,Vishniac:1986sk,Yokoyama:1988zza,Yokoyama:1989pa,Jeannerot:2003qv} (for a review of later works, see~\cite{Auclair:2019wcv,LISACosmologyWorkingGroup:2022jok}).
 In this case, cosmic strings are diluted by the accelerated expansion of the universe and thus their correlation length is much larger than the horizon at the end of inflation.
 The network is then frozen in a non-relativistic conformal stretching regime after inflation and loop production is suppressed as a result.
-Significant loop production and GW emission only start once the cosmic string network re-enters the horizon and attains relativistic velocities and, as a result, the SGWB is suppressed at large frequencies.
+Significant loop production and GW emission only start once the cosmic string network re-enters the horizon and attains relativistic velocities and, as a result, the SGWB is suppressed at large frequencies~\cite{Guedes:2018afo,Gouttenoire:2019kij,Cui:2019kkd}.
 In this case, the fundamental mode of the spectrum exhibits a characteristic $f^{-1}$ cut-off in this frequency range~\cite{Guedes:2018afo}, corresponding to a slope of $q-1$ in the full SGWB~\cite{Cui:2019kkd}.
 The frequency where this cut-off starts is determined by the value of the scale factor at the time when the strings re-enter the Hubble volume, $a_e$, and given by~\cite{Guedes:2018afo}

 where $\epsilon_r= \alpha/(\Gamma G\mu)$ and we have assumed that this happens before the end of the radiation era, or equivalently for $f_{\rm rd} > \left(9.4\times 10^{-18}/G\mu\right)\,{\rm Hz}$ (see ref.~\cite{Guedes:2018afo} for the complete expression).
 The modification to the spectrum caused by this deviation from the standard evolution of cosmic string networks is then also of the form of eq.~(\ref{eq:modeos-app}), with $d=1$.
-In this case, the predicted spectrum is then also identical to that predicted for the scenarios in which there is a modified equation of state with $w\le(3-q)/(q+1)/3$, which means that these two scenarios may be indistinguishable~\footnote{Except for the fact that, in this case, the spectrum may be modified up to lower frequencies since cosmic strings may re-enter the horizon at late cosmological times.}.
+In this case, the predicted spectrum is then also identical to that predicted for the scenarios in which there is a modified equation of state with $w\le(3-q)/(q+1)/3$, which means that these two scenarios may be indistinguishable.\footnote{Except for the fact that, in this case, the spectrum may be modified up to lower frequencies since cosmic strings may re-enter the horizon at late cosmological times.} Template Ia may then also be used to probe this scenario by setting $w\le(3-q)/(q+1)/3$ and, in this case, the only additional free parameter would be $a_e$.